 - A fire resulted because a breaker was left open during routine maintenance of the oil rig.
 Three workers were later treated for smoke inhalation.

 The Use of Asbestos in the Oil Rig Industry

 Most often used as an insulation, many oil rig companies used asbestos for a variety of purposes over the years.
 Unfortunately, asbestos has the potential to cause some very serious medical conditions that are often fatal.

 Speak to a Texas Oil Rig Accident Attorney

 Accidents involving oil rigs have the potential to substantially disrupt the lives of workers.
 In some cases, even fatalities can occur.
-When oil rig accidents occur and another party is responsible, it is often a wise idea to obtain the assistance of an attorney who can help you obtain the compensation that you deserve.
+When oil rig accidents occur and another party is responsible, it is often necessary to obtain the assistance of an attorney who can help you obtain the compensation that you deserve.